frederic-perez/AmE-dictionary/data/dictionary.md

 __one-off<sup>2</sup>__ _n_ :three: _British informal_ :three: (one-offs) Something done, made, or happening only once. _The meeting is a one-off._
 __one-on-one__ _adj, adv_ __2__ Involving a direct encounter between one person and another.
 __one-stop__ _adj_ :three: Having or providing a range of related services or goods in one place: _a one-stop shop._ _It’s the most comprehensive one-stop AI design suite on the market!_
+__one-time__ _adj_
-__onerous__ _adj_ :seven::pencil2::astonished: /AH-nuh-rus/ Onerous means “involving, imposing, or constituting a burden.”
-It typically describes something that is difficult and unpleasant to do or deal with. _They were assigned the onerous task of post-show cleanup._ _The government imposed onerous taxes on imports._
+__onerous__ _adj_ :dart::eight::pencil2::astonished: /AH-nuh-rus/ Onerous means “involving, imposing, or constituting a burden.”
+It typically describes something that is difficult and unpleasant to do or deal with.
+Troublesome or oppressive. _Syn_ burdensome, taxing _They were assigned the onerous task of post-show cleanup._ _The government imposed onerous taxes on imports._
 __onesie__ _n_ :five: /ˈwʌnzɪ/ A one-piece garment combining a top with trousers, worn as leisurewear. _The actor in the Lycra onesie is stealing the _Avengers_ show._
 __onetime__ _adj_ __1__ Former, sometime. _A onetime actor._ __2__ Occurring only once. _Syn_ one-shot _It’s a onetime thing._
 __ongoing__ _adj_ :five::hammer: _Ongoing efforts._ _The ongoing research activities,_
 __onionskin__ _n_ /′ən‚yən‚skin/ A thin strong lightweight translucent paper used especially for making carbon copies. _Onionskin pages._ _Onionskin paper._
-__onlooker__ _n_ :four::hammer: (onlookers)
+__onlooker__ _n_ :five::hammer: (onlookers)
 __only problem is__
 __onomatopoeia__ _n_ :three::mega: /on-uh-mat-uh–pee–uh/ /ah-nuh-mah-tuh-PEE-uh/ Onomatopoeia means “the creation or use of words that imitate sounds.”
 Example: The thunder boomed and the lightning crashed.
 It can also refer to the words themselves.
 __onset__ _n_ :nine::mega::astonished: __1__ The beginning or start of something: _the onset of a cold._ _Early onset dementia._ __2__ An attack; assault.